Welcome to Edinburgh Napier University's Records Management Intranet site.

 How can keeping a record too long breach legislation?

 There is a significant body of law which sets out specific periods of time for which certain records must be retained.
 Retaining records beyond these periods exposes the University to risk of potential legal action.
-How can this happen? if the University is requested to produce the information in response to a legal challenge (e-discovery/ legal discovery) or information is requested under 'access to information' legislation, such as the Data Protection Act 1998 and/or Freedom of Information (Scotland) Act 2002, etc.
+How can this happen?
+If the University is requested to produce the information in response to a legal challenge (e-discovery/ legal discovery) or information is requested under 'access to information' legislation, such as Data Protection Legislation (GDPR and DPA 2018) and/or Freedom of Information (Scotland) Act 2002, etc.

 Are there other risks to keeping information beyond its approved/specified retention period?